faadias/ezdb/README.md

 IMPORTANT: when executing "update", if the record does not exist in the table, it will be INSERTED there.

-## Deleting a record
+## Removing a record

-Deleting a record is just as easy as inserting or updating.
+Removing a record is just as easy as inserting or updating.
 The only difference is that we only need to pass the keys we want removed from the table and not the whole object.
 Say goodbye to Jean, because he is moving back to France:

 	database.table("person")
-		.delete(311)				//311 is Jean Fauchelevent's id
+		.remove(311)				//311 is Jean Fauchelevent's id
 		.then(function(keys) {
 			console.log(keys);
 		});

-As usual, the result of the delete call is also a Promise with an array of the deleted keys.
+As usual, the result of the remove call is also a Promise with an array of the removed keys.

-Just like insert and update, the delete method will accept an array of keys to be deleted.
+Just like insert and update, the remove method will accept an array of keys to be removed.
 Just remember that this will happen within a transaction, if an error is to be thrown for ANY record, NONE will be removed.

 ## Advanced updates